sadanand-singh/Blog/posts/arch.rst

 only be of a limited help.
 After I got my new :doc:`my new desktop <myNewCompSpecs>` , my goal was to setup it with a *modern* setup.
 I decided to go with Arch Linux with btrfs file system and Plasma 5 desktop.
-Coming from OSX, I just love how far linux has come in terms of looks - *far better than OSX!*
+Coming from OSX, I just love how far linux has come in terms of looks - *quite close to OSX!*

-..
-TEASER_END
+.. contents:: Table of Contents

 For all of you who love installation videos-